openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/compile_and_build/cjpm_usage_OHOS.md

 Output: cjpm init success
 ```

 `cjpm build` compiles the current Cangjie project.
 Before execution, it checks dependencies and then invokes `cjc` for compilation.
-It supports full compilation, incremental compilation, cross-compilation, parallel compilation, etc. More compilation features can be viewed via `cjpm build -h`.
-The `cjpm build -V` command prints all compilation process commands.
+It supports full compilation, incremental compilation, cross-compilation, parallel compilation, etc. For more compilation features, run `cjpm build -h`.
+Use `cjpm build -V` to print all compilation commands.

 Example: